ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 **Question 10**

-For this question you will need some data with which to explore the relationships between sample size and the different measures of effect size discussed in [this week's lecture (4:33)](https://youtu.be/auzLLbQPMfY?t=273).
+For this question you will need some data with which to explore the relationships between sample size and the different measures of effect size discussed in this week's lecture.
 We have simulated a dataset for you to use that is based on [ABCD structural MRI morphometric and image intensity measures ("abcd_smrip201")](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) data file.
 These data represent the sum total volume of both the left and right hippocampi across 10000 participants.
 You can download our simulated data file for this assignment [on our GitHub](https://github.com/ABCD-ReproNim/exercises/blob/main/week_7/simulated_data.tsv) or simulate it yourself.
-Alternatively, if you have ABCD data access, feel free to work directly with the [abcd_smrip201](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) data (the answers you will compute should end up being the same).
+Alternatively, if you have ABCD data access, feel free to work directly with the data (the answers you will compute should end up being the same).

 First, in your favorite programming language (we like Python), either read in the [simulated data file](https://github.com/ABCD-ReproNim/exercises/blob/main/week_7/simulated_data.tsv) (option A), simulate the data yourself (option B), or download and parce the appropriate ABCD data elements from [abcd_smrip201](https://nda.nih.gov/data_structure.html?short_name=abcd_smrip201) (option C).